 4. Strangely enough, Shel Silverstein – you know, the guy who wrote the kids’ books The Giving Tree and Where The Sidewalk Ends – wrote a song about Marie Laveau, performed by Dr. Hook.
 It’s not even remotely based on fact, but an amusing little ditty.
 (Shel also wrote “A Boy Named Sue” for Johnny Cash.
 Totally unrelated, but totally interesting, don’t you think?)

 5. Most sources say her father, Charles Laveau, was a wealthy, white plantation owner.
 But there are those who suggest that her father was a free man of color, who spelled his surname, Laveaux.
 There’s even a government-issued historical plaque on a building in the Marigny that supports this theory.

 6. After her first husband either died or disappeared, she had a white, common law husband, named Christophe Glapion, with whom she had as few as seven, or as many as 15 children.
-Apparently, as a free woman of color, she wasn’t legally allowed to marry a white man, but managed to live and procreate together.
+Apparently, as a free woman of color, she wasn’t legally allowed to marry a white man, but they lived and procreate together.